Top Cheapest Food Delivery App in 2026

-Opting for the cheapest food delivery app is a smart move, as restaurant industry statistics show that, following the COVID-19 pandemic, online ordering became increasingly evident.
+Opting for the cheapest food delivery app is a smart move, as restaurant industry statistics show that online ordering has become increasingly evident.

-As dining habits shift toward home and office eating, enabling delivery and online ordering ensures your restaurant can reach customers who prefer off-site dining but still want to enjoy your restaurant’s food.
+Dining habits have shifted toward home and office eating.
+And enabling delivery and online ordering ensures your restaurant can reach customers who prefer off-site dining but still want to enjoy your restaurant’s food.

-To help you do just that, this article will guide you in finding the best budget-friendly delivery service for your restaurant, breaking down fees and other charges while highlighting smart options.
+To help you do just that, this article offers the best budget-friendly delivery service for your restaurant, breaking down fees and other charges while highlighting smart options.

-Why restaurant owners need a food delivery service: What the data shows?
+Why restaurant owners need a food delivery app

-- According to A3Logics, a global IT services and consulting firm, the global food delivery market is projected to reach $1.41 trillion by the end of 2025, up from $156.75 billion in 2024, reflecting a 10.7% compound annual growth rate (CAGR).
+- According to A3Logics, a global IT services and consulting firm, the global food delivery market is projected to reach $1.41 trillion by the end of 2025, reflecting continued industry growth.

-- Research from Restroworks, a cloud-based restaurant management platform, indicates that 84% of Gen Zers prefer using an app to order food delivery.
+- Research from Restroworks, a cloud-based restaurant management platform, found that 84% of Gen Z consumers prefer using apps to order food delivery, highlighting a strong shift toward digital ordering habits.

-- According to Fundera by NerdWallet, a small business loan marketplace, 60% of American consumers order takeout or delivery at least once a week.
-This highlights the delivery and online ordering statistics of the modern American diner.
+- Fundera, a small business loan marketplace, reports that 60% of American consumers order takeout or delivery at least once a week.

-- As reported by Purdue University in the September 2024 Consumer Food Insights (CFI) Report, nearly two-thirds of consumers have used a food-ordering app at least once, whether for takeout, delivery, or both.
+- Purdue University's Consumer Food Insights Report found that nearly two-thirds of consumers have used a food-ordering app for takeout or delivery.

-- Bloomberg Second Measure, a financial analytics service, shows that in April 2020, combined sales for major meal delivery services grew 162% year over year and 59% compared to the previous month.
-This highlights the dramatic surge in app-based ordering during periods of heightened demand.
+- Bloomberg Second Measure, a financial analytics service, reported that major meal delivery services saw a 162% year-over-year sales increase in April 2020, highlighting the surge in app-based food ordering during periods of high demand.

-With the rise of restaurant order system online and delivery, it's normal to question what food delivery app is the cheapest.
+With the rise of online restaurant order system and delivery, it's normal to question what food delivery app is cheapest.
 Here are the top options:

 1. DoorDash